jlleongarcia/jlleongarcia/content/blog/tinker-laptop.md

 I love my Syncthing setup, but...

-Syncthing Android Apps is about to be gone.
+...Syncthing Android Apps is about to be gone

 ```sh
 df -h | awk '$2 ~ /G/ && $2+0 > 3' #if you set logs, careful with the disk space (see drives >3GB)